SilverGeekPanda/Datadog_Screenshots/testmd.md

 ### Charlie Boutier - Solution engineer hiring test - April 26 2018

 ## 0 - Introduction

-Welcome on board, here is my answer for the Solutions Engineering test.
-I did this test on a Macbook pro mid 2012 - macOS High Sierra 10.13.4.
-I followed the advise, I ran the Datadog Agent on a fresh ubuntu 12.04 VM via Vagrant.
-The answer is divided in 6 parts :
+Welcome on board, here is my answer to the Solutions Engineering test.
+I did this test on a Macbook pro mid-2012 - macOS High Sierra 10.13.4.
+I followed the advice, I ran the Datadog Agent on a fresh ubuntu 12.04 VM via Vagrant.
+The answer is divided into 6 parts :

 * Collectings Metrics
 * Vizualizing Data